 Pagan religions in the Roman Empire meant praying to gods with rituals and sacrifice rather than any faith or dogma.
-Judaism and Christianity were hated since followers essentially believed in one literally indescribable God at the origin of the universe and not one or several gods created by the Emperor at any particular moment.
-Sun, moons, stars, thunder and other objects contributed to Roman Empire rituals, but Jews and Christians refused to accept these ideas since in monotheist religions including Islam (later), God has no form.
-Jesus along with other Jews was crucified by the Romans rulers for causing unrest when refusing to submit to the official Roman policy and in 70 CE, Jews as a people were massacred and dispersed from their Kingdoms of Israel and Judea-Samaria renamed ‘Syria Palaestina’ in 135 CE to remove the Jewish origins.
-Romans persecuted Christians almost as much as the Jews for about 300 years after the death of Jesus until the conversion of Emperor Constantine to Christianity, leading to it becoming the official religion and unifying force in a very disparate Roman Empire in 380 CE.
+Jews were hated since they believed in one literally indescribable God at the origin of the universe and not gods created by Emperors at any particular moment.
+Sun, moons, stars, thunder and other objects contributed to Roman Empire rituals, but Jews and later on Christians refused to accept these ideas since in monotheist religions including Islam (later), God has no form.
+(Christians accepted some pagan ideas later including the Sabbath on the ‘Sun day’ and the birth of Jesus on the festival of the winter solstice.)

 Another legacy of the Roman Empire concerns legal matters.
-Justinian’s texts, named after the Eastern Emperor, date from about 500 CE and highly influenced German civil law (“set of rules”) and the Napoleonic code which are the origins of the Roman Law system used in most of Europe today.
+Justinian’s texts, named after the Eastern Emperor, date from about 500 CE and highly influenced German civil law and the Napoleonic code which are the origins of the Roman Law system used in Europe today.
 (The alternative in the Western world is the English Common Law that logically spread to the previous British colonies and exists in about the same number of countries).
 The idea that arrests had to be justified by being written previously and not simply by arbitrary decision came from the Roman Republic 400 years before the Roman Empire.
-A Roman Empire Separation of Powers was the Senate, Assembly and Magistrates with the plebeians able to check the power of the patricians.
-The US Constitution specifically follows these ideas with ‘checks and balances.’
+The Roman Empire’s Separation of Powers was the Senate, Assembly and Magistrates with the plebeians able to check the power of the patricians.
 In US and other Western countries, political life today has vetoes, filibusters, quorums, impeachments and regular elections which were all in the Roman Constitution.
 Another important contribution of the Roman Empire concerns public administration with its provinces and governors perfectly recognisable in Europe today.

 4) Rule of Law

 What is now understood as the Rule of Law originated in the Roman Republic and the Roman Empire as well as the famous ‘Magna Carta’ or Grand Charter from England in 1215.
 This established the idea of Habeas Corpus (‘that you have the body’) preventing unlawful detention without reason and due process, thus indirectly limiting the King’s power.
-Revolutionary movements in modern times, such as the US and French Revolutions starting in 1775 and 1789 respectively have always emphasised the ideas of equality and a limit to governmental powers.
-(Sadly in some modern dictatorships, the reality has been the exact opposite with absolute privilege for the ruling élite and discrimination against those disagreeing with them.)
+Revolutionary movements such as the US and French Revolutions starting in 1775 and 1789 respectively have always emphasised the ideas of equality and a limit to governmental powers.
+(In dictatorships, the reality has been the exact opposite with absolute privilege for the ruling élite and discrimination or persecution against those disagreeing.)

-The Rule of Law includes other concepts including the fundamental idea is that of equality before the law thereby limiting the power of rulers.
+Therefore the Rule of Law includes the fundamental idea is that of equality before the law so limiting the power of rulers.
 (There is also a religious connection since the idea assumes that the rulers in question are not absolutely powerful, but are subject to some kind of higher power or God.
 Hitler, Stalin and Mao Zedong were all violently anti-religious.)
-In Western countries today, equality before the law is more and more questionable with, for example, phobia laws protecting Muslims, but not Jews, Christians or other religions.
+In Western countries today, equality before the law is more and more questioned with, for example, phobia laws protecting Muslims, but not Jews, Christians or other religions.
 Another example concerns laws allowing transgender men now considering themselves women to compete in sports events against women and usually winning being physically stronger.
-There are many examples of positive discrimination, theoretically to prevent discrimination, but leading to other discrimination, the absurd and extreme example being critical race theory where white people are said to be institutionally racist by definition.
+There are many examples of positive discrimination, theoretically to prevent discrimination, but leading to other discrimination, the absurd and extreme example being critical race theory where white people are said to be automatically and institutionally racist.

-The Rule of law also suggests that laws are supposed to be clear and understandable, something not always followed, but with the obvious idea that citizens know what they should or should not do.
-An application of this principle (also involving Human Rights) is that defendants in criminal trials have the right to defend themselves and to be legally represented.
-In civil disputes such as disputed contracts or negligence claims allegedly leading to physical harm or financial loss, this idea does not apply since the dispute is private between those concerned compared to criminality where there is a public interest.
-Class or group actions to share costs of legal representation are controversial since claimants have not suffered exactly the same prejudice.
+The Rule of law also suggests that laws are supposed to be clear and understandable with the obvious idea that citizens know what they should or should not do.
+An application of this involving Human Rights) is that defendants in criminal trials have the right to defend themselves and be legally represented.
+In civil disputes such as disputed contracts or negligence claims allegedly leading to physical harm or financial loss, this idea does not apply since the dispute is private between those concerned rather than the traditional criminal idea of a public interest.
+(Class or group actions to share costs of legal representation are controversial since claimants have not suffered exactly the same prejudice.)
 Another idea is that laws should not be retrospective since although being unaware of a law is no defence, defendants should not be guilty after doing something legal, but which became illegal afterwards such as a retrospective tax rule to catch tax avoiders who become illegal tax evaders; this is popular with the general public, but is manifestly wrong in principle.

 Perhaps the best-known idea is the Separation of Powers where an executive or government tries to influence the legislative (Parliament, National Assembly, Congress), but cannot force it to act.
-Politicians accept that their freedom to act should be limited not unlimited and arbitrary.
+Politicians must accept that their powers are limited not unlimited and arbitrary.
+(Using emergency powers for obvious non-emergencies is the obvious danger and seen in recent events concerning climate and Covid.)
 As the role of judges is to interpret the law as decided by the legislature, the Rule of Law therefore includes independence of judges from political interference, even if there needs to be some system of judicial selection or election with direct or indirect democratic control.
-The Separation of Powers is seen all over Western constitutions and it is a clear objective of the US Constitution indirectly based on Montesquieu’s ‘L’esprit des lois’ in 1748.
+This Separation of Powers exists in all Western constitutions and in the UK without a written constitution.
+It is a clear objective of the US Constitution with ‘checks and balances’ based on Montesquieu’s ‘L’esprit des lois’ in 1748.